wjc0602/DualMN/README.md

 * Jingchao Wang, Collage of Software Engineering, Zhengzhou University of Light Industry, China, 1402994066@qq.com

 ## Results
-We obtain the state-of-the-art results on several benchmarks while running at high speed.
+We obtain the state-of-the-art results on several benchmarks.
 More results are coming soon.

 <table>